 While resistance is inevitable, it’s not insurmountable.
 To overcome it, you must understand the reasons behind the resistance and work to get past them.

 What Is Resistance to Change?

-Resistance to change is the reluctance to adapt to change when it is presented.
+Resistance to change is the reluctance of adapting to change when it is presented.
 Employees can be either overt or covert about their unwillingness to adapt to organizational changes.
-This can range from expressing their resistance publically to unknowingly resisting change through their language or general actions.
+This can range from expressing their resistance publicly to unknowingly resisting change through their language or general actions.